 International investors have access to hundreds of different exchange-traded funds (“ETFs”), but there are relatively few income-focused options.
 Moreover, many international investors use either active strategies focused on exploiting short- to medium-term trends or passive strategies focused on long-term capital appreciation and diversification.
 These dynamics leave many income investors with few options outside of the United States.

 Vanguard’s New Funds

-Vanguard, the largest provider of mutual funds and the second largest provider of ETFs in the world, announced that it would launch international versions of its two most popular ETFs – the High Dividend Yield ETF (ARCA: VYM) and the Dividend Appreciation ETF (ARCA: VIG).
-According to the announcement, the funds are expected to become available in December 2015 and they’re expected to attract significant capital in the current interest rate environment.
+Vanguard, one of the largest provider of mutual funds and the second largest provider of ETFs in the world, announced in March 2016 that it would launch international versions of its two most popular ETFs – the High Dividend Yield ETF (ARCA: VYM) and the Dividend Appreciation ETF (ARCA: VIG).

 Including international holdings adds another dimension to a balanced portfolio, because the markets move differently from those in the U.S. and the costs of international investing have decreased, making it easier to capture these diversification benefits.

 As a pioneer of low-cost index funds, the new international dividend ETFs have low expense ratios and diversified exposure to hundreds of thousands of different equities from both developed and emerging markets around the world.
 A second key advantage is that international dividend portfolios have historically experienced higher dividend yields than U.S.-only exposure because U.S. equities tend to have slightly lower yields.